The Best Things To Do In London While Traveling on a Budget.

 Tube: In comparison to the bus, the tube is faster and easier for traveling longer distances in the city, so always check your journey on tfl.com to compare prices and travel times.
 Every tube station has a London city tube map, so you can easily plan your route.

-Tip: The price of a tube journey increases as you leave Zone 1, so try to stay within this area when traveling and then walk to your destination if it lies in Zone 2.
+Tip: The price of a tube journey increases as you leave Zone 1 (here a tube journey costs 2.50 pounds), so try to stay within this area when traveling and then walk to your destination if it lies in Zone 2.

-With endless things to do in London, here are some of my favorite attractions that cost little to no money, since I am an avid fan of budget travel.
+With endless things to do in London, here are some of my favorite attractions that cost little to no money.

 Walking, napping, or having a picnic in a park is a necessity during nice weather in London.
 All parks are free to enter, and though Hyde Park gets all the attention, Regent’s Park is much more beautiful (the rose garden is STUNNING) and easier to navigate.